Ylianst/MeshCentral/docs/docs/meshcentral/debugging.md

 "AgentWsCompression": false,
 ```

+### Port Troubleshooting on server

+If you're getting a `port 4433 is not available` error, this is because someone else is using this port, very likely another instance of MeshCentral.
+If your MeshCentral server is bound to ports 81/444 MeshCentral could not get port 80/443 and got the next available ones.

+In general the problem is that you are running two MeshCentral instances at the same time.
+Probably one as a background Windows Service and one in the command line.
+Which ever instance can grab port 4433 will have a running MPS and CIRA should work, but the second instance will not have port 4433 and CIRA will not work.

 ### Enabling trace in your browser Dev Tools

 `Trace=1` as a parameter in chrome dev tools for debugging